LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

    pod setup --verbose
    ```
    <div class="notice">
-   It may take a few minutes as it is clones the CocoaPods Master Specs repo into ~/.cocoapods/ on your computer.
+   It may take a few minutes to complete.
    </div>

 3. Navigate to your project folder and create a Podfile for your project: